 The Dispatch website does not clearly state ownership; however, it is assumed that Hayes and Goldberg, as co-founders are the owners.
 Revenue is derived through subscriptions via Substack.

 Analysis / Bias

-We do not review podcasts, however we did review The Dispatch’s fact checks and found them credible and accurate.
-A review, of their fact checks demonstrates that they check both Democrats and Republicans such as this: Has Donald Trump ‘Always Known’ Coronavirus ‘Is a Pandemic’? and Did Joe Biden Really Say ‘We Can Only Re-Elect Donald Trump’?
-(The Dispatch is not a signatory of the International Fact Checking Network) In general, The Dispatch reports news factually with a moderate conservative bias in story selection and editorial content.
+We do not review podcasts; however, we reviewed The Dispatch’s fact checks and found them credible and accurate.
+A review of their fact checks demonstrates that they check both Democrats and Republicans, such as this: Has Donald Trump ‘Always Known’ Coronavirus ‘Is a Pandemic’? and Did Joe Biden Really Say ‘We Can Only Re-Elect Donald Trump’?
+(The Dispatch is a signatory of the International Fact-Checking Network, which MBFC uses to fact-check sources) In general, The Dispatch reports news factually with a moderate conservative bias in story selection and editorial content.

 Failed Fact Checks

 Overall, we rate The Dispatch Right-Center biased based on story selection and editorial positions that moderately favor the right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 3/18/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 3/18/2020) Updated (8/01/2022)